saksham-arora/ZendeskCodingChallenge/README.md

 - As soon as the frontend gets the JSON data, it maps this data to the Detailed Ticket Component.

 # Design Decisions

+## Testing
+- Developed Unit Test cases to check the End to End implementation of the API requests.
+- APIs were tested in the backend to check if the requested URL is broken or not.
+- This was done by checking if the GET request is giving HTTP Status 200(i.e Ok).
+- Please run *server.test.js* using node command to start the testing phase.

 ## For the Main Screen
 Just before the frontend is rendered when the user loads the `http://localhost:3000/`, the frontend makes a get request to the server at the '/' endpoint.
 This implementation was chosen because it prevents asyncronization between the backend and frontend components.
 As a result, the frontend components will only be loaded when data is accessible for the frontend.